The Witcher (TV series): Filming

 Filming of the first season concluded in Ogrodzieniec Castle in Poland.
 The ruins of this medieval castle, dating from the 1300s, were the backdrop for scenes including the fictional Vilgefortz of Roggeveen and Triss Merigold.
 The ruins were also included when shooting the Battle of Sodden Hill in the final episode of Season 1.
 Filming for the first season wrapped in May 2019.

-Filming for the second season began in London in early 2020, but was halted for two weeks in March due to concerns over the COVID-19 pandemic and actor Kristofer Hivju's confirmation that he tested positive for COVID-19.
+Filming for the second season began in Arborfield Studios, Berkshire, in early 2020 but was halted for two weeks in March due to concerns over the COVID-19 pandemic and actor Kristofer Hivju's confirmation that he had tested positive for COVID-19.
 Then, in May 2020, film and television productions that were filming in the UK were given permission to resume filming, including season two of The Witcher.
-The show resumed pre-production in July and officially resumed filming on August 12, 2020, with filming for the second season expected to extend into early 2021.
+The show resumed preproduction in July and officially resumed filming on August 12, 2020, with filming for the second season expected to extend into early 2021.
 On November 7, 2020, production was halted again after a number of crew members had tested positive for COVID-19.
 Production resumed two weeks later on November 24, 2020, and continued in December despite Cavill's on-set injury.
 Filming for the second season wrapped on April 2, 2021.

-Filming locations for the second season were all in the UK and included Cathedral Cave and Hodge Close Quarry in the Lake District, Low Force Waterfall in the North Pennines and Bourne Wood in Farnham.
+Filming locations for the second season were all in the UK and included Cathedral Cave and Hodge Close Quarry in the Lake District, Low Force Waterfall in the North Pennines, and Bourne Wood in Farnham.

-Filming for the third season began on April 4, 2022.
-It wrapped in September 2022.
+Filming for the third season began on April 4, 2022, and wrapped in September.
+Part of the season was filmed at the Krk island in Croatia, with the help of the Croatian Audiovisual Centre (HAVC).
+Some of the scenes were filmed at the Fusine Lakes in Tarvisio, Italy, and at Predjama Castle and Nanos, both located in Slovenia.

+The fourth season began filming in April 2024 at Longcross Studios in the UK and wrapped by the end of October.

+The fifth season began filming by March 2025 in Cape Town, South Africa and wrapped in October.